 Welcome to 31 days of STEM activities for kids!
-Each day, we will be posting a fun post about STEM topics (science, technology, engineering, and math).
+Each day, we will be posting a fun post about STEM activities (science, technology, engineering, and math).
 We will have just about 10 posts per topic starting with science.

 The Science Behind Making Butter